 - Know what assets you have, and know their general value for the purposes of disposing of them to a suitable beneficiary;

-- Are able to decide who will receive your assets under your will, and who might also have a claim on them (such as family members); and
+- Are able to decide who will receive your assets under your will, and who might also have a claim on your assets (such as family members); and

-- Be able to recall the disposition of your will.
+- Are able to recall the disposition of your will.

-A foreign will (i.e. a will made overseas) will be accepted in Tasmania (s60, Wills Act), if it is valid according to the law of:
+A foreign will is a will made overseas.
+It will be accepted in Tasmania (s60 Wills Act 2008), if it is valid according to the law of:

-- the jurisdiction where it was executed (made);
+- the place where it was executed (made);

 - the testator’s usual domicile or habitual residence at the time of execution of will or death;